 NOG is the State of Nebraska's only need-based financial aid program for postsecondary students and is funded through General fund appropriations and lottery funds.
-As of the 2015-16 academic year, when analyzing national need-based undergraduate grant dollars per undergraduate enrollment, Nebraska ranked 34th in the country.
+As of the 2019-20 academic year, when analyzing national need-based undergraduate grant dollars per undergraduate enrollment, Nebraska ranked 35th in the country, one spot lower than our ranking from 2018-19.

 The NOG program is a decentralized financial aid program.
-The commission allocates state funding to participating institutions based on a statutory formula that takes into account the proportion of all eligible students attending each institution and their tuition and fees (capped at tuition and fees at the University of Nebraska Lincoln) and verifies student eligibility but does not determine individual student award amounts or dictate how many eligible students receive NOG grants.
+The commission allocates state funding to participating institutions based on a statutory formula that takes into account the proportion of all eligible students attending each institution and their tuition and fees (capped at tuition and fees at the University of Nebraska-Lincoln) and verifies student eligibility but does not determine individual student award amounts or dictate how many eligible students receive NOG grants.
 Participating institutions award NOG grants to eligible students subject to eligibility criteria, maximum award limits, and available allocations.

-For the 2016-17 NOG program award year:
+For the 2021-22 NOG program award year:

-- \$16,889,748 was awarded
+- \$22,691,467 was awarded

-- 12,928 students received a Nebraska Opportunity Grant
+- 13,188 students received a Nebraska Opportunity Grant

-- \$1,306.45 was the average grant award
+- \$1,720.61 was the average grant award

 Pages 3-6 include charts showing the number of Nebraska students who received a federal Pell grant and the unmet financial need of these students as reported by the institutions.
 The US Department of Education defines financial need as the difference between how much college costs and how much a student and the student's family can pay towards those costs.
 The difference between financial need and the amount of financial aid offered by the college to the student to cover the financial need is considered unmet financial need.
-Students must cover their unmet need either from private loans or out-of-pocket funds.
+Students must cover their unmet need from either private loans or out-of-pocket funds.